KushKapoor2006/Flexagon-DSA/README.md

 * **Research Assistant** Kush Kapoor
 * **Supervisor:** <SUPERVISOR_NAME_PLACEHOLDER>

 This work was performed as part of a research internship / RA assignment.
-Use the CV-ready summary above for application materials.

 ---